-- (1) If the connection service sought by a connection applicant is a basic connection service or a standard connection service (and the applicant does not elect to apply for a negotiated connection contract), the distributor must make a connection offer to the applicant within: - (a) 10 business days after receiving a properly completed application for the service and the additional information (if any) reasonably required under subrule 119R(5); or - (b) some other period agreed between the distributor and the connection applicant. - (2) The connection offer must be in accordance with the relevant model standing offer and must include: - (a) the date of the offer; and - (b) details of the connection service to be provided; and - (c) a statement of the connection charges payable by the connection applicant.
+(1) If the connection service sought by a connection applicant is a basic connection service or a standard connection service (and the applicant does not elect to apply

-- (3) If requested by the connection applicant, the distributor must include in its connection offer the following information about the basis for calculation of connection charges: - (a) the distributor's assumptions about the future use of supply services by the relevant retail customer or group of retail customers supplied or to be supplied through the connection; and - (b) if a component of a connection charge relates to augmentation or extension of the distribution pipeline-the distributor's assumptions about the incremental increase or reduction in operating and maintenance costs.
+- (a) 10 business days after receiving a properly completed application for the service and the additional information (if any) reasonably required under subrule 119R(5); or - (b) some other period agreed between the distributor and the connection applicant. - (2) The connection offer must be in accordance with the relevant model standing offer and must include: - (a) the date of the offer; and - (b) details of the connection service to be provided; and - (c) a statement of the connection charges payable by the connection applicant. - (3) If requested by the connection applicant, the distributor must include in its connection offer the following information about the basis for calculation of connection charges: - (a) the distributor's assumptions about the future use of supply services by the relevant retail customer or group of retail customers supplied or to be supplied through the connection; and - (b) if a component of a connection charge relates to augmentation or extension of the distribution pipeline-the distributor's assumptions about the incremental increase or reduction in operating and maintenance costs.